 Furman students are passionate about helping others—working with the disabled, with children, with the underprivileged, and with medical institutions.
 Our commitment to giving back is realized through the Heller Service Corps.

 Founded in 1965, Heller Service Corps has become the largest student organization at Furman.
 We place more than 1,800 students in agencies serving the Greenville and Upstate South Carolina community each year.
 Every service opportunity helps our students grow as leaders.

 Furman is committed to providing an education to every student—at every stage of life.
 On our campus, learning can begin as early as age three at the Child Development Center and continue into post-retirement life through the Osher Lifelong Learning Center.
 We believe in educating the whole person and creating lifelong learners.

-For two decades, Bridges to a Brighter Future has engaged low-income, at-risk students in a comprehensive college access and success program in Greenville County.
+Since 1997, Bridges to a Brighter Future has engaged students whose potential outdistances their circumstances in a comprehensive college access and success program in Greenville County.
 Our program is designed to not only expose students to college, but to address and eliminate the personal, social, and cultural barriers that often prevent low-income and first-generation students from achieving college graduation.
 Learn about Bridges to a Brighter Future.

 Founded in 1957, Furman’s Undergraduate Evening Studies provides adults the opportunity to receive their education from one of the nation’s leading liberal arts universities.
 Finish your bachelor degree, boost your credentials for graduate school, or gain the required skills to pursue your CPA, CMA or MBA.
 Learn about Undergraduate Evening Studies.